 Operational leverage

-Notes on decision systems, operational visibility, practical analytics, and AI workflows for operators who want clearer signals before the review meeting.
+Notes on decision systems, operational visibility, practical analytics, AI workflows, and building with constraints.

 Every metric needs a named response path.